captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Tell me more about your son.
 ---
 ## SHARON:
-He's very smart.
+He’s very smart.
 ---
-He's very good-looking.
+He’s very good-looking.
 ---
-I know it's strange for a mother
+I know it’s strange for a mother
 ---
 to say that about her
 ---
-but it's true.
+but it’s true.
 ---
-He's a very attractive boy.
+He’s a very attractive boy.
 ---
-And I don't know where he
+And I don’t know where he
 ---
 gets that from
 ---